DanKolev/aws_wordpress_manual_build/part_2_ec2.md

 # Overview

+ - Create a security group for the EC2 instance.

  - Setup the environment which WordPress will run from.

- - CREATE SECURITY GROUP FOR EC2 MUST BE PUT IN THE NOTES

  - Configure SSM Parameters which the manual and automatic stages will use and perform a manual install of wordpress and a database on the same EC2 instance.

+# Create security group for the EC2 instance

+!!

+!!

+!!

 # Create Instance to run Wordpress

 Click Launch Instance